-Innovation and collaboration drive REACH Advocacy’s plan to build a Tiny Home Village that provides permanent, supportive, and affordable housing for people with incomes below 30% of the Area Median Income and homeless or eligible for permanent supportive housing.
+Innovation and collaboration drive REACH Advocacy’s plan to build and operate a tiny home village that provides permanent, supportive, and affordable housing for people experiencing chronic homelessness with extremely low incomes, currently less than $20,000/year (our target population).

 An Exciting Novel Program

-The REACH Tiny Home Village addresses the systemic issue of housing options for people with extremely low incomes.
+The plan addresses the systemic issue of a severe lack of housing options for our target population.
 We plan to do this by infilling a vacant City-owned property with twelve tiny homes at 2-12 Clarence Park in an area of the city that experienced the financial inequities of redlining.
 Each code-compliant, ADA-accessible, energy-efficient home of 384 sq. ft. built on a permanent foundation will include a kitchen, bathroom, and living/sleeping space.

 Collaborating to Help Reduce Poverty